machinelearnjs/machinelearnjs/ROADMAP.md

 - More blog articles on different use-cases of machinelearn.js
 - Replacing the primary CI to Appveyor from TravisCI
 - Consistent and simpler APIs; no more `.fit({X: ..., y: ...})`

-#### What's after V2?

-Nothing has been discussed on what will happen after stabilising v2.

 #### Releases